 5. Talk to your child.
 Talking to your kids about a number of specific topics can help you both be better prepared for the new school year.
 Here’s a list of items that may be helpful.

 - Parking lot safety.
-My daughter is entering her senior year in high school.
-While she hasn’t had any incidents in the school parking lot, I always remind her to slow down and be aware of her surroundings.
+If you have teen drivers, always remind them to slow down and be aware of their surroundings.
 Here are some tips to help your teen driver safely navigate the school parking lot.